Your team has its own decisions. I build custom Claude Code skills that encode your standards.

 /tacit deciding between Mixpanel, Amplitude, and building on ClickHouse

-/tacit # bare invocation → "What are you working on?"
+bare invocation — the router asks "What are you working on?"

 // 08 — use elsewhere